2015, BOZAR, Brussels - Belgium

 The scenography is based on the primary colors of the Renaissance - red, blue and yellow.

 The three colors contrast innately, divide the rooms and ensure movement is created

 The brown panels and grids are subtle references to the typical shutters of mostly wood-made interiors of the Renaissance from the Low Countries.
 They enhance the viewers attention to the attributes in the portraits to subtly tell something about the personality of the portrayed, the specific poses, and the realism versus idealization.

-Pictures - Philippe De Gobert
+Photography - Philippe De Gobert